 The city is somewhat a refuge for Nigerian Christians as it is home to the headquarters of most of Nigeria’s main denominational churches and Christian organizations.

-Para-Mallam said Boko Haram has consistently been driving Christians from the northern parts of Borno State by acts of violence.
+Para-Mallam said an extremist group that is located primarily in Northern Nigeria More has consistently been driving Christians from the northern parts of Borno State by acts of violence.

 ”In the 18 local governments of northern Borno, we are losing a Christian presence.
 For example, Chibok, which is 80 per cent Christian, is located in Southern Borno – where nearly 300 hundred school girls were recently kidnapped – constitutes the only remaining Christian stronghold in Borno State today,” he said.